 Rawleigh Warner Jr. graduated from Princeton and followed his father into the oil business.
 By the 1980s he helped make Mobil Oil Corporation the second-largest American company after Exxon (the companies merged in 1999).

 As Mobil chair and CEO from 1969 to 1986, Warner enhanced the company’s image by introducing “Masterpiece Theater” to public television in 1971.
-Sponsorship of the WGBH Boston program was a major public relations success.
+Sponsorship of the WGBH Boston program, encouraged by Mobil Vice President Herbert Schmertz, proved to be a major public relations success.

 Warner’s father had been chairman of Pure Oil Company, which began by marketed illuminating oil by tank wagons in the late 1890s in Philadelphia and New York — successfully competing with the Standard Oil monopoly.
 Warner Jr.’s oil career began in 1948 when he joined the financial department of Continental Oil Company in Houston, Texas.
 In 1953, Warner was recruited by the Socony-Vacuum Oil Company, where he eventually became a regional vice became president of the renamed Socony Mobil Oil Company in 1965.
 The company changed its name to Mobil a year later.

 Warner replaced the corporate logo of Pegasus with simple block red and blue letters; however, many ExxonMobil company products still feature the winged red horse, a trademark since its affiliation with Magnolia Petroleum Company in the 1930s.
 The Vacuum Oil Company trademarked the Pegasus logo in 1911.
 Learn more about the logo’s petroleum heritage in Mobil’s High Flying Trademark.